 - Low battery level: The default value is 10%.

 - Reserve power: The default value is 7%.
-At this point, you PC may flash a warning and you will need to save your work, and then find an alternate power source or stop using the computer.
+At this point, your laptop may flash a warning, and you will need to save your work, and then find an alternate power source or stop using the computer.

-- Critical level: Your laptop may ask go into hibernation.
+- Critical level: Your laptop may ask to go into hibernation.
 The default value is 5%.